Master Award in

 Course Coverage:

-- The requirement of human resources; personnel requirement identification e.g. number, experiences, qualifications, set skills; human resource match to organisational demands; factors of human resource development, recruitment and selection e.g. person profile, requirement of labour, requirement of skills; external factors of recruitment and selection; demand of labour; labour supply; national level policies as related to human resource e.g. education, empl9oyment, training, regional, industrial; competition in labour market.
+- The requirement of human resources; personnel requirement identification e.g. number, experiences, qualifications, set skills; human resource match to organisational demands; factors of human resource development, recruitment, and selection e.g. person profile, requirement of labour, requirement of skills; external factors of recruitment and selection; demand for labour; labour supply; national-level policies as related to human resources e.g. education, employment, training, regional, industrial; competition in the labour market.

 Developing employee motivational and appraisal strategies